-Dual Bachelor of Science in Economics (BA) and Mathematics (BS)
+Dual Bachelor of Science in Mathematics (BS) and Economics (BA)

 A solid training in the mathematical and statistical sciences is fundamental to optimally prepare economics students for graduate school.
-A dual degree in economics and mathematics will substantially increase program quality and career prospects for our students as well as enhancing increase the reputation of the economics program at UCD.
+A dual degree in economics and mathematics will substantially increase program quality and career prospects for our students as well as enhancing the reputation of the economics program at CU Denver.
 Similarly, a solid training in quantitative and qualitative economic principles offers significant benefits to mathematics majors who seek industrial and/or consulting positions.